stencila/website/src/learn/intro.md

 ![Stencila Encoda](img/convert.png){style="display: inline; width: 18%; margin: 0 auto; padding-right: 1em; float: left;" }

 Stencila includes a set of encoders/decoders which allow you to convert between a range of formats commonly used among researchers.
-Encoda support lossless conversion of interactive source code sections and (most of the time) formatting.{style="display: block;"}
+Encoda supports lossless conversion of interactive source code sections and (most of the time) formatting.{style="display: block;"}

 You can convert to and from formats used by:
 * Excel (*xlsx*, *csv*, *tsv*),